InkaH/springMvcXmlTemplate/README.md

 # springMvcXmlTemplate

-Basic template for a Spring MVC project, with XML-based configuration files.
+Basic template for a Spring MVC project, with XML-based Spring configuration.